lolzz77/word-recolor/me-README.md

 26. now go to extension -> install from vsix
 24. open `command pallate (CTRL + SHIFT + P)` -> Activate your extension

+# Set up
+You have to place the JSON file in the correct path
+1. Run the extension, it will pop up the path it is looking for
+2. Then, copy the JSON files from `./jsonFile` to the path that VScode tells u

 # Multiple extension
 If you happen to git clone multiple extension within one docker container / vscode workspace
 1. open vscode terminal, choose the repo that you want